opennode/waldur-core/docs/api/user.rst

   users.
 Staff users can see all the customers.
 - ?potential_customer=<Customer UUID> - optionally filter potential users by customer UUID
 - ?potential_organization=<organization name> - optionally filter potential unconnected users by their organization name
+- ?organization_claimed - show only users with a non-empty organization

 Ordering is supported by the fields below.
 Descending sorting can be achieved through prefixing field name with a dash (**-**).